-FinCEN announced that it will postpone the effective date of a final rule that would impose anti-money laundering compliance requirements on investment advisers, indicating the agency will revisit and potentially scale back anti-money laundering compliance obligations for the sector.
+FinCEN issued a final rule postponing the effective date of regulations that would impose anti-money laundering compliance requirements on investment advisers, indicating the agency will revisit and potentially scale back anti-money laundering compliance obligations for the sector.

-On July 21, 2025, the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) announced that it would revisit the substance of a final rule that would establish anti-money laundering and countering the financing of terrorism (AML/CFT) compliance requirements on certain investment advisers (the Investment Adviser Rule).[1]
-FinCEN anticipates that it will postpone the effective date of the Investment Adviser Rule until January 1, 2028.
-The delay, according to FinCEN, would allow the agency to revisit the scope of the Investment Adviser Rule to ensure that it “appropriately balances costs and benefits.”
-The announcement also suggests that the agency may significantly reduce the scope of compliance obligations imposed on the investment adviser sector, in accordance with the administration’s broader deregulatory agenda.
-FinCEN also stated that it will work with the Securities and Exchange Commission (SEC) to revisit the joint proposed rule that would establish Customer Identification Program (CIP) rule requirements for investment advisers (the Proposed CIP Rule).[2]
+The delay, according to FinCEN, will allow the agency to revisit the scope of the Investment Adviser Rule to ensure that it is “consistent with the Administration’s deregulatory agenda” and “appropriately balances costs and benefits.”
+FinCEN’s statements suggest that the agency may significantly reduce the scope of compliance obligations imposed on the investment adviser sector.
+FinCEN has also stated that it will work with the Securities and Exchange Commission (SEC) to revisit the joint proposed rule that would establish Customer Identification Program (CIP) rule requirements for investment advisers (the Proposed CIP Rule).[3]

 Under the Trump administration, we expect that Treasury will take further actions to reshape and modernize the AML/CFT regulatory framework, which has emerged as a regulatory priority for the Treasury Department.
 Indeed, in April, Treasury announced that the department, together with FinCEN and the Internal Revenue Service, would “take immediate action to eliminate 15 rules and guidance materials” as part of the administration’s agenda “to unleash American prosperity by reining in burdensome regulations.”[4]
 Since that announcement, Treasury Secretary Scott Bessent and Treasury officials have consistently advocated for modernizing AML/CFT compliance and reducing the overall regulatory burden for financial institutions.[5]
 For example, as discussed in our client update, certain federal banking agencies and FinCEN recently issued an order that would provide banks with more flexible options for complying with the CIP Rule.
 There was widespread speculation that the Trump administration would amend or rescind the Investment Adviser Rule,[6] and FinCEN’s decision to “revisit” the Investment Adviser Rule falls in line with the administration’s broader regulatory agenda.